Darkxell/PMDMMO/README.md

 This project is inspired by the [Pokémon Mystery Dungeon] series.
 Our goal is to create a multiplayer dungeon exploring game heavily inspired by the series.

-As this is still a new project, there is yet to be a demo or an alpha.
-More information will be available very soon.
+This project is currently on indefinite hold due to the state of fangaming on nintendo's licences.

 If you are interested by joining the development of this project, feel free to contact us via GitHub.

 Discord: https://discord.gg/KegXRG8